-"Not only is the universe stranger than we imagine, it is stranger than we can imagine." • Imagine a mosaic constituted by two basic shapes, triangles and pieces of pie, as well as a large number of shapes obtained by a transparent combination of these: squares, half-moons, circles, rhombuses etc. Imagine also that our access to the mosaic is limited to two shape-detecting systems: the first scans the mosaic and detects triangles; the second scans it and detects circles.
-For one reason or another we spontaneously assume that the triangle-detector tells us everything about the nature of the mosaic - we become trianglists, i.e., those who believe that triangles are the fundamental shape and that all other shapes supervene.
-The problem of the circle then stares us in the face: the circle-detector tells us the mosaic contains circles, but there is apparently no place for circles in a mosaic totally constituted by triangles.
+"Imagine a mosaic constituted by two basic shapes, triangles and pieces of pie, as well as a large number of shapes obtained by a transparent combination of these: squares, half-moons, circles, rhombuses etc. Imagine also that our access to the mosaic is limited to two shape-detecting systems: the first scans the mosaic and detects triangles; the second scans it and detects circles.
+For one reason or another we spontaneously assume that the triangledetector tells us everything about the nature of the mosaic - we become trianglists, i.e., those who believe that triangles are the fundamental shape and that all other shapes supervene.
+The problem of the circle then stares us in the face: the circle-detector tells us the mosaic contains circles, but there is apparently no place for circles in a mosaic totally constituted by triangles."